p-a-a-a-trick/ibis-sales-query/README.md

 make the code a bit more accessible to Python users, and allows us to use Python objects when programmatically generating queries.

+Ibis also directly uses python objects.
+With fStrings, a user will need to convert those objects to engine-readable strings (e.g. converting a string value to a string within a string, or a list of integers to a comma-delimited list of integers within a string).
+This process gets very painful as conversions between objects and strings occur, so being able to directly use these objects using Ibis expressions helps a ton.

 Try it with Binder:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/p-a-a-a-trick/ibis-sales-query/HEAD)